Enhance muscle function and performance with this key amino

 RELATED: Read here for EATING ROUND THE CLOCK

 As you can see, beta alanine is an interesting ergogenic supplement that has received a ton of scientific investigation over the past 5 years.
 Although there is little to no evidence showing its direct effects on anabolism or strength gains, there is an abundance research illustrating its positive effects on fatigue resistance.

-Putting this into perspective---based on the overload principle, in an effort to build muscle, you must increase the amount of work completed as you progress from workout to workout.
+, you must increase the amount of work completed as you progress from workout to workout.
 The work equation states: work = force x distance, where force is determined by strength (or the amount of weight you push) and distance is determine by training volume (or the number of sets and reps completed).
 While most supplements (like creatine) focus on increasing force production (or strength), very few have been scientifically proven to increase training volume-.
 Beta alanine is the exception.
 It should now be clear that beta alanine is an ideal supplement for bodybuilding, especially during training periods where you are focusing on increasing volume (i.e., training with high reps and many sets).

 Van Thienen R, Van Proeyen K, Vanden Eynde B, Puype J, Lefere T, Hespel P. Beta alanine improves sprint performance in endurance cycling.
 Med Sci Sports Exerc.
 2009 Apr;41(4):898-903.

 Artioli GG, Gualano B, Smith A, Stout J, Lancha AH Jr. Role of beta alanine supplementation on muscle carnosine and exercise performance.
 Med Sci Sports Exerc.
 2010 Jun;42(6):1162-73.